Jaime Roldós Aguilera: New inquiries, revelations and theories

-Chiriboga said that up to this discovery collaboration from the Armed Forces had been “cold”, but that “better disposition” now existed.
+Chiriboga said that up to this discovery, collaboration from the Armed Forces had been “cold”, but that “better disposition” now existed.
 It is worth noting that former Defense Minister Fernando Cordero had declared in 2015 that despite documentation having been declassified in 2013, several files had been incinerated and other documents lost, a fact that his institution would investigate.
 Cordero added that previous information requests by the Attorney General had been obstructed by missing or disorganized investigation records.

-In this line, in 2015, Defense Minister Fernando Cordero declared that the plane was acquired without black boxes and that the acquisition documents were incinerated by the National Defense Council in 2003, which precluded further knowledge about the flight's final moments.
-Still, Cordero announced he would be seeking information on those responsible for the documents’ destruction, as there was, in his view, “an intention that the truth about the existence of these documents not be known.”
+In this line, in 2015, Defence Minister Fernando Cordero declared that the plane was acquired without black boxes and that the acquisition documents were incinerated by the National Defence Council in 2003, thereby precluding further knowledge of the flight's final moments.
+Still, Cordero announced he would seek information about those responsible for the documents’ destruction, as there was, in his view, “an intention that the truth about the existence of these documents not be known.”
 He also added that “there are documents that we will never find, but that can’t be a motivation to dilate (slow) processes.”

-Victor Granda, who headed the 1990-1992 parliamentary inquiry claimed the incinerated documents were the ones related to the acquisition of the ill-fated presidential plane but added that the final report of his investigation contained copies of said documentation and that they were supposed to be stored in the legislative archives.
+Victor Granda, who headed the 1990-1992 parliamentary inquiry, claimed the incinerated documents were related to the acquisition of the ill-fated presidential plane, but added that the final report of his investigation contained copies of that documentation and that it was supposed to be stored in the legislative archives.

-He further challenged that many of the supposedly new documentation that was reportedly presented by Cordero about the case, such as the National Security Council documents were, according to Granda, already covered in detail by his 1990s inquiry, which was later published as a book in 2006.
+He further challenged that many of the supposedly new documents presented by Cordero about the case, such as the National Security Council documents, were, according to Granda, already covered in detail by his 1990s inquiry, which was later published as a book in 2006.
 Thus, he challenged that the Ministry of Defence was not providing anything new, but documents that have already been analyzed, leading him to “doubt that this issue is used as a fundamentally political element.”